Dipayan-C/ML-Models/README.md

 * pandas
 * matplotlib

+---

 ## Future Improvements

-* Implement full backpropagation for neural networks
+* Implement full backpropagation for the neural network
-* Add more robust hyperparameter tuning
+* Add standard evaluation metrics (precision, recall, F1-score)
 * Compare results with scikit-learn implementations
+* Improve modular structure using the `src/` directory

+---

 ## Author

 Dipayan Chowdhury

+---

+## Notes

+This project is intended as a learning-focused implementation to demonstrate understanding of core machine learning concepts rather than production-level performance.